-“As a musical interpreter, Olli Mustonen the conductor is very like Olli Mustonen the pianist.
-Detail after detail is finely articulated, as though etched with the point of a needle... the clarity and extraordinary finesse yield something I can only describe as visionary.”
-(BBC MUSIC MAGAZINE)
+As a musical interpreter, Olli Mustonen the conductor is very like Olli Mustonen the pianist.
+Detail after detail is finely articulated, as though etched with the point of a needle... the clarity and extraordinary finesse yield something I can only describe as visionary.
+BBC MUSIC MAGAZINE

-Frequently bringing his own works to the chamber music stage, the 2019-2020 season sees the World Premiere of two new works: Taivaanvalot (Heavenly Lights) for Tenor, Cello and Piano at Het Muziekgebouw, Amsterdam.
-The premiere will be given by the Mustonen himself, alongside Ian Bostridge and Steven Isserlis, with further performances at London’s Wigmore Hall and in Hong Kong.
-His new string sextet, commissioned by the Beethoven Festival Bonn, will be premiered in February 2020.
+Recipient of the 2019 Hindemith Prize of the City of Hanau, Mustonen’s life as a composer is at the heart of his piano playing and conducting.
+Frequently bringing his own works to the chamber music stage, last season saw the World Premieres of his work Taivaanvalot (Heavenly Lights) for Tenor, Cello and Piano at Het Muziekgebouw, Amsterdam, performed by Mustonen himself, alongside Ian Bostridge and Steven Isserlis.
+Further performances took place at London’s Wigmore Hall and in Hong Kong.
+A further world premiere was his new string sextet, commissioned by the Beethoven Festival Bonn and first performed in February 2020.